cookinity/cookinity/README.md

   - We need the publishable stripe key on the client.
 Your publishable test key starts with `pk_test_`.
 Please copy the file `src/constants/StripeKeyTEMPLATE.js` into `src/constants/StripeKey.js` and enter your own publishable test key into the file.
-  - We are now completely setup. **If you want to know test Cookinity with payment enabled, you have to have the Stripe CLI running while developing so stripe can communicate with our server.
-You can start the stripe cli in the listening mode with `stripe listen --forward-to http://localhost:5000/api/payment/webhook --skip-verify`**.
-This command can also be run on the server side with `npm run stripe`
+  - We need need to setup stripe webhooks so stripe can communicate with our locally running server.
+    - Please register and install ultrahook https://www.ultrahook.com/.
+This tool allows us to receive webhooks on localhost.
+In the process of registering you will setup a URL like `https://namespace-stripe.ultrahook.com`
+    - Setup Stripe test webhooks (https://dashboard.stripe.com/test/webhooks) for your account and from connect applications and enter the url that you got from ultrahook.
+Please select all events in both cases (application and connect)!
+    - You are all setup!
+To run ultrahook you need to execute `npm run ultrahook` in the server root.
+This requires the ULTRAHOOK_API_KEY environment variable to be set as described in the ultrahook documentation.
+If this is not the case you manually have to run ultrahook via the command `ultrahook -k <YOUR_API_KEY> stripe http://localhost:5000/api/payment/webhook`

 ## Deployment on Heroku